 - Related to the above, OS/2 tends to lag a couple of years behind the main stream in terms of support for emerging hardware standards (for example, neither USB 3.0 nor UEFI is currently supported, although long-term plans are in the works for both).

 - As a commercial product, OS/2 is not available for free; users who are accustomed to open source operating systems will probably find the price tag prohibitive.
-(On the other hand, the SOHO edition of eComStation, which is the current retail incarnation of OS/2, is cheaper than Windows...)
+(On the other hand, the current retail incarnations of OS/2 are still cheaper than Windows...)

 - There is less software available than on some other platforms.
 While it is often possible to port Linux software to OS/2, this is not universally the case.
 Windows software is not generally supported except through a virtual machine product like VirtualBox.

 - The user interface, while superbly designed, takes new users a lot of getting used to.
 It is also showing its age in various ways.

 While OS/2 admittedly showing its age in some respects, it has so far managed to stave off technical obsolescence reasonably well.
 As an illustration, the following software features are all available for OS/2:

 - Firefox, Thunderbird, and SeaMonkey – OS/2 ports are available here

 (Some of these OS/2 ports may be missing minor features, or lack highly polished graphical integration tools, but the core functionality is all present; more to the point, they are all actively maintained and developed.)

 As mentioned, OS/2 has traditionally struggled to keep its hardware support up to date (although the situation right now is probably better than it has been at several times in the past).
 Current hardware support includes:

 - ACPI support (some features such as CPU throttling and power management are still somewhat spotty on certain hardware, but support is continually being improved).